Super-Ingenuity (SPI)

 • Statistical Process Control (SPC) confirmed process stability, with CPK ≥ 1.67 achieved on critical dimensions.

-• Full AS9102 First Article Inspection (FAI) documentation was provided, including ballooned drawings, raw inspection data, and compliance reports.
+• Full AS9102 First Article Inspection (FAI) documentation was provided, including ballooned drawings, inspection data and compliance reports.

 Results

-The new design achieved a 35% reduction in weight compared with conventionally machined components.
-This directly contributes to improved fuel efficiency and payload optimization in aerospace applications.
+• Weight Reduction The new design achieved a 35% reduction in weight compared with conventionally machined components, directly improving fuel efficiency and payload flexibility.

-By optimizing material use and reducing secondary machining operations, the project achieved an overall 20% cost reduction without compromising reliability or quality.
+• Cost Savings Optimizing material usage and reducing secondary machining operations delivered around 20% overall cost savings without compromising reliability or quality.

 Q1: Why is 3D printing valuable for aerospace components?